 The admconfig command allows you to configure the Administration Server using the command line instead of using the Netscape Console graphical interface.
 Use admconfig to modify network, access, encryption, or directory settings.
+It is stored at <server_root>/bin/admin.

 Syntax